ibnlanre/portal/README.md

 The `useVersion` hook is particularly useful when you want deep dependency tracking for custom hooks, or when native React hooks (`useMemo`, `useEffect`, `useCallback`) need to respond to changes in complex objects or arrays.

-> **Tip:** Rather than using `useEffect` to sync the store state to an external service, consider using `$sub` for more efficient updates.
+> **Tip:** Rather than using `useEffect` to sync the store state to an external service, consider using `$subscribe` for more efficient updates.
 This allows you to subscribe to changes in the store and react accordingly, while also providing a way to unsubscribe when no longer needed.

 ### Context-based stores: `createContextStore`